StanfordPL/stoke/README.md

 are detailed in the `src/validator/README.md` file.
 To use the formal validator instead of hold out testing, specify `--strategy bounded` for any STOKE binary that you use.
 For code with loops, all paths will be explored up to a certain depth, specified using the --bound argument, which defaults to 2.
+There's also `--strategy ddec` which attempts to run the data-driven equivalence checking algorithm; however, the current implementation isn't very robust -- please file bug reports with (target, rewrite) pairs that fail to validate but should.

 An example of using the validator can be found in the `examples/pairity` folder; this example has a Makefile much like the tutorial's and should be easy